ooominds/R_Git_combo/docs/03_intoduce_to_git.md

 These commands return nothing.
 You can check that Git understood what you typed by looking at the output of `git config --global --list`.

-## The latet version of Rstudio
+## Shell in the latest version of Rstudio

 The instructions above tell you to find Tools > Shell to open up an instance of your own shell.
 If you have the latest version of RStudio installed you will find that a terminal is permanently running next to where your console is:

 <img src="images/terminal.png" alt="RStudio shell" />

-You should then be able to use this as you would normally use your shell in any Operative System you normally use.
+You should then be able to use this as you would normally use your shell in your Operative System.